hyperledger/fabric-test/tools/Testviewer/README.md

 npm start
 ```

-(OPTIONAL) The app runs on port 4200 and the server runs on port 3000 by default, but you can use custom port numbers.
+5. (OPTIONAL) The app runs on port 4200 and the server runs on port 3000 by default, but you can use custom port numbers.
 - To run the app on a custom port, run `npm start --port <INSERT PORT NUMBER HERE>`.
 - To run the server on a custom port, change the `LOCAL_PORT` constant in `config.ts` and the `port` constant in `server/index.js` to the desired port number before running `node server/index.js`.

 ### Alternative 2: Running Locally with Docker

-[Docker](https://docs.docker.com/) needs to first be installed.
+1. [Docker](https://docs.docker.com/) needs to first be installed.

-The necessary `Dockerfile` and `docker-compose.yaml` files are available in the Testviewer directory.
+2. The necessary `Dockerfile` and `docker-compose.yaml` files are available in the Testviewer directory.

+By default, the Docker image is pulled from Nexus.

-Run the following command from the Testviewer directory with the desired image name to build an image.
+3. To create a custom image Run the following command from the Testviewer directory with the desired image name to build an image.

 ```
 docker build -t <insert image name here> .
 ```

-Edit `docker-compose.yaml` so that the `image` field under `server` and `app` containers is the image name you chose when it was built.
+4. Edit `docker-compose.yaml` so that the `image` field under `server` and `app` containers is the image name you chose when it was built.

-Then, run the following command to start the `server` and `app` containers.
+5. Then, run the following command to start the `server` and `app` containers.

 ```
 docker-compose up